 In this fight you lead, what are the victories?

 There were 8 baby tigers this year in our action zone!
-As I always say, "Never give up"!
+As I always say, "Never give up!"
 You have to believe it.

 And what should we fight against?

-What's your "jungle", where do you feel at home?
+What's your "jungle"; where do you feel at home?

-What is the place of other women in this fight?
+What's women's place in this fight?

 Nocturnal photo of tigers taken by local partners of Poh Kao

-What are the ultimate Tigers for you?
+Who are the ultimate Tigers for you?